thesis20/thesis_code/README.md

 # Thesis code

-Accompanying code to our thesis titled <fuck>.
+Accompanying code to our thesis titled fuck.